 Shooting with on eye closed has many benefits.
 Closing one eye is great for focusing on fine accuracy.
 However, when it comes to personal defense, closing one eye and cutting your field of vision in half can leave you at a disadvantage.
 After all, our vision is probably the most relied upon sense for most of the population.
 Cutting that in half is not ideal.

 Time is another factor to consider when aiming down the sights in a personal defense situation.
-Oftentimes, drawing the weapon and aiming are done in one smooth motion for shooters who keep both eyes open.
+Oftentimes, drawing the gun and aiming are done in one smooth motion for shooters who keep both eyes open.
 However, most one eye shooters wait until the pistol is completely pushed out to the target before acquiring proper sight picture.
 Generally, this is because they lack the ability to focus with both eyes open.

 Another quick recap about the cons of shooting with one eye closed: